 Since 2014, under the leadership of GPE's current Board Chair Julia Gillard, and Vice Chair, Serigne Mbaye Thiam, GPE's Board has expanded and diversified, bringing together all relevant partners around our shared mission of delivering quality education to the world's most vulnerable children.

 The GPE Board now incorporates a dedicated seat for the private sector.
 Other members joining under Ms. Gillard's and Mr. Thiam's leadership include new multilateral organizations such as UNHCR and the World Food Programme (WFP), reflecting a growing focus on delivering quality education in fragile contexts.

 Ms. Gillard's term as GPE Board Chair also saw the engagement of new donors including South Korea and the United Arab Emirates.

 GPE's governance was recently streamlined, with a reduction in the number of Board committees from five to three.
 The establishment of an Executive Committee will enable Board meetings to focus on strategic policy direction.

 Since 2014, 17 developing country partners have joined GPE.
 GPE has also expanded substantially as a fund.
 With $1.5 billion in total approved funding and $1 billion in disbursements, 2020 was a record year for GPE's support to education in lower-income countries.

-In October 2020, GPE launched its 'Raise Your Hand' financing campaign, which calls on global leaders to pledge at least US$5 billion towards education in 90 lower-income countries and territories.
+In October 2020, GPE launched its 'Raise Your Hand' financing campaign, which calls on global leaders to pledge at least US$5 billion over five years towards education in 90 lower-income countries and territories.
 The campaign comes at a critical time for education.
 COVID-19 has hit vulnerable children in lower-income countries especially hard, creating the biggest education emergency in recent history.